nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Find a Person : `find`

 Displays the persons that match a given keyword.
-After which, the filtered list can be reset using the `reset` command.

-Format:
-- To display the matching persons: `find KEYWORD`
+Format: `find KEYWORD`
-- To return to the main list: `reset`

 Example:
 - Find all the people named David: `find david`